-- 6 cups homemade chicken stock could also use beef
+- 6 cups chicken stock (chicken broth or chicken bouillon) - could also use beef

-- 1 tablespoon red chili flakes to taste
+- 1 tablespoon chili flakes (chilli flakes in British English) - to taste

 TO MAKE THE DUMPLINGS:

-- ½ pound ground beef or pork, I used grass-fed ground beef
+- ½ pound ground beef (minced beef) - or pork, I used grass-fed ground beef

-- 8 large shrimp peeled and finely chopped
+- 8 large shrimp (prawn) - peeled and finely chopped

 - 1 large egg